Menu

 Professional installing ceiling fan.

-If you do not have one already, consider installing a ceiling fan.
-Compared to an air conditioner, ceiling fans utilize drastically less energy to increase airflow.
-However, fans of any kind will not lower the temperature because they only circulate the air in the room.
+However, fans of any kind will not lower the temperature because they only circulate the air in the room, but they can significantly influence your energy bill.

 • Install motion sensors

 You can install motion sensors on your front porch or even nightlights around the house.
 This can help reduce your electricity bill and avoid searching for the light switch in the dark.
 Additionally, motion sensors for faucets are the perfect way to eliminate any water waste and cut back on your water expenses.
-Additionally, many outdoor motion sensors are solar-powered, further reducing electricity costs.
+Additionally, many outdoor motion sensors are solar-powered, further reducing electricity costs and overall energy costs.

 • Get an energy audit